Major Minor

 After this period of public service, Prof. Rivera practiced law as in-house counsel for one of the world’s largest retailers and as general counsel for an international shoe retailer.
 While practicing law, Prof. Rivera wrote extensively regarding diversity/inclusion and issues of interest to the American bar.
 He was a regular speaker at diversity/inclusion and bar association events around the country.
 He continues to support diversity/inclusion both at JBU and in the Siloam Springs community through ecumenical efforts to bring together the majority and minority communities in activities such as 2022’s Siloam Spring’s Hispanic Heritage Festival.

-Prof. Rivera is author of a Sherlock Holmes novel entitled, “Sherlock Holmes and the Case of the Green Dragon,” published by MX Publishing in London, England in February 2023.
-Prof. Rivera is a lifelong Sherlock Holmes enthusiast and is currently working on several Sherlock Holmes related projects he hopes to get published soon.
+Prof. Rivera is author of two Sherlock Holmes novels entitled, “Sherlock Holmes and the Case of the Green Dragon,” and, “Sherlock Holmes and the Abominable Worm of Fleet Street,” both published by MX Publishing in London, England.
+Prof. Rivera is a lifelong Sherlock Holmes enthusiast and is currently working on a third Sherlock Holmes novel.

 Assistant Professor of Criminal Justice